Last updated: June 2018

 4.2 What information do we collect?

 The personal information we collect might include your name, date of birth, email address, postal address and telephone number.
+We may collect further personal information associated with any service we provide to you at your request.
 It will also include your history of interaction with, and support for the charity.
 If you make donations to us we may collect financial information, including bank and/or credit card details.

 We record your requests for information and any feedback or complaints we receive from you.
 We record emails for quality assurance purposes.